Auldbrass Plantation showcases the architectural genius of Frank Lloyd Wright.

-A true architectural treasure, listed on the National Register of Historic Places, is nestled in the backwoods of the South Carolina Lowcountry.
+A true architectural treasure, listed on the National Register of Historic Places, stands in the backwoods of the South Carolina Lowcountry.
 Located just outside Yemassee and about an hour’s drive from Hilton Head, Auldbrass Plantation is the only Southern plantation designed by legendary architect Frank Lloyd Wright.

-In keeping with his theories of organic architecture, Wright designed Auldbrass to exist in harmony with the Lowcountry landscape of which it is a part.
-Native cypress boards, laid diagonally at 80 degree angles, were used on the exterior of the buildings and on the fence that marks the property’s border.
+In keeping with his theories of organic architecture, Wright designed Auldbrass to exist in harmony with the Lowcountry landscape.
+Native cypress boards, laid diagonally at 80 degree angles, make up the exterior of the buildings and the fence that marks the property’s border.
 Wright is said to have calculated the average angle that a live oak tree leans and concluded that 80 degrees was the ideal natural form for the Auldbrass Plantation.

 Stevens owned Auldbrass until his death in 1962, when it passed on to his daughter, Jessica Steven Loring.
-After several subsequent owners, the plantation was purchased by major Hollywood producer Joel Silver, who is also a Frank Lloyd Wright aficionado, in 1987.
-Silver, who produced such blockbuster hits as “Die Hard” and “Beverly Hills Cop” enjoys vacationing and entertaining at Auldbrass Plantation whenever his schedule permits.
+After several subsequent owners, Hollywood producer Joel Silver bought the plantation.
+Silver, who produced such blockbuster hits as Die Hard and Beverly Hills Cop enjoys vacationing and entertaining at Auldbrass Plantation whenever his schedule permits.
 In Hollywood, he lives in Wright’s legendary Storer House, built in 1924.

 The abstract forms of ornamental rain spouts suggest hanging clusters of Spanish moss.
 Shades of rust and brown create a rustic effect at Auldbrass.
 Even the curbs of the paved paths that wind through the property are painted a rich rust color.